 Airbus has strengthened its partnership with China today by signing a Memorandum of Understanding which outlines plans to increase the number and type of aircraft assembled or finished in the country.
 Specifically, the agreement includes delivery of the first-ever Chinese-finished A350s by 2021 from the Completion and Delivery Centre at the Tianjin facility.

 The signing took place in China and was witnessed by visiting French president, Emmanuel Macron, and Chinese President, Xi Jinping.
-The chief executive of Airbus, Guillaume Faury, and the leader of the National Development and Reform Commission of China, He Lifeng, signed the agreement to confirm Airbus plans to build more aircraft in China.
+The chief executive of Airbus, Guillaume Faury, and the leader of the National Development and Reform Commission of China, He Lifeng, signed the agreement to confirm Airbus plans to have more aircraft finished in China.

 In a press release, Airbus stated: “both sides commit to a further deepening and broadening of cooperation in the aviation industry.”

-The A350 XWB has already received 913 firm orders worldwide, including 30 for Air China, 20 each for China Eastern Airlines and China Southern Airlines and 10 for Sichuan Airlines.
+The A350 XWB has already received 913 firm orders worldwide, including 30 for Air China, 20 each for China Eastern Airlines and China Southern Airlines, and 10 for Sichuan Airlines.
 It is one of the most successful wide-bodied aircraft ever.